 We do that by creating the space for quiet conversation.
 Conversation that quietens our minds, holds the energy in the present moment and invites fresh thought to emerge.

 One of the challenges that we are facing in a busy, complex and data driven world is too much noise from thinking and over thinking.
 On top of that we have to do more with less such as do more work with less people.
 More work with less people means less time for conversation and reflection.
-Less time for conversation and reflection puts us at risk to make decisions and take actions that are rushed and ill informed.
+Less time for conversation and reflection puts us at risk to make decisions and take actions that are rushed and misguided.
 Our attention tends to be heavily locked in task mode which hinders our capacity to step back and see with fresh eyes.

 Insights and new ideas are hard to find when our minds are busy.
 They generally emerge when our minds are quiet.